 - The Tollan from Stargate SG-1 refused to share their technology with Earth because of a previous experience with a less advanced race that destroyed itself and the original Tollan homeworld.
 Flipped around a few seasons later, when this became the refrain of SG-1 when dealing with a less advanced society.

-- The Asgard have this attitude toward us, but notably they subvert the trope and help us get ready, slowly introducing their technology to us with careful tutelage so we can learn to use it wisely.
-In the final episode, they give us the sum total of their collected knowledge before committing collective suicide.
+- The Asgard have this attitude toward Earth, but notably they subvert the trope and help humanity get ready, slowly introducing their technology with careful tutelage so humans can learn to use it wisely.
+In the final episode, they pass on the sum total of their collected knowledge before committing collective suicide.